wemakecoolthings/wmct-core/README.md

 # WMCT Core

 **NOTICE: This plugin is currently under development.
-Do not attempt to utilize this plugin as it is- we will publish releases.**
+All of the listed features are just planned features and may not be fully implemented.**

 A server management plugin for Minecraft Events & Survival Servers using Endstone -> https://github.com/EndstoneMC/endstone